DonGlover/DonGlover-AdMobSample/readme.md

 I created an AdMob account at https://admob.google.com/home/

+I set up an and App.
+For more information, see https://support.google.com/admob/answer/9989980?visit_id=637411851150652490-2677892110&rd=1.

+I created an Add Unit.
+For more information, see https://support.google.com/admob/answer/6128738?visit_id=637411851150652490-2677892110&rd=1.

+**NOTE**: You get both an **App ID**, created when you set up the app, and an **Ad Unit ID**, created when you create an Add Unit.
+I failed to Grok the difference, as well as where and when they important.
+The **App ID** is as you might surmise and application level identifier.
+You set it once for the entire app.
+In my case, I set in the AdroidManifest, but you can also set set it in code during the start up of your app.
+The **Ad Unit ID** is the identifier for a specific instance of an Ad at specified location if your UI.
+If I understand the AdMob documentation correctly, you can use multiple **Ad Unit ID**s in the same app.

 I created a Blank Android Mobile App called AdMobSample.

 ![Create Mobile app in Visual Studio](images/admob-vs-new-project.png)